kevin-mau/forecasting_net_prophet/README.md

   %matplotlib inline
 ```

-In the first part of the study, we will analyze search trends and specifically any unusual search trends
+In the first part of the study, we will analyze search trends, specifically any unusual search trends
 patterns in the month of May 2020.
 After reading in the csv data: "google_hourly_search_trends.csv", we can
 isolate the month of May 2020, and create a plot to visualize the search trends that month.
 ![search_trends_may_2020](https://github.com/kevin-mau/forecasting_net_prophet/blob/main/Resources/search_trends_may_2020.png?raw=true)
+With the median monthly traffic at our fingertips, we can calculate that the search traffic increased
+by 8.55% the month that MercadoLibre released its financial results in May 2020.

+We are also able to plot the search trends by day of the week, as well as create a heatmap to further
+investigate the hour of the day.

+## Data:

+The google_hourly_search_trends.csv file is a CSV file that is historical daily data of google searches of
+MercadoLibre.
+The

+---

+## Contributors

+kevin-mau

+---

+## License

+MIT